A time-dependent scattering approach to core-level spectroscopies: Results

 \section{Results}

-We hereby demonstrate how to implement these protocols using the time-dependent density matrix renormalization group method (tDMRG) \cite{White2004a,Daley2004,vietri,Paeckel2019}.
-We will describe the $d$ band by means of the Hubbard model in one-dimension with open boundary conditions:
+We hereby demonstrate how to implement our protocol using the tDMRG method \cite{White2004a,Daley2004,vietri,Paeckel2019}.
+We describe a $d$ band by means of the Hubbard model in one-dimension with open boundary conditions:

 Here, $d^\dagger_{i\sigma}$ creates an electron of spin $\sigma$ on the $i^{\rm th}$ site along a chain of length $L$.
-The on-site Coulomb repulsion is parametrized by $U$, respectively.
-We express all energies in units of the hopping parameter $J$ (the symbol ``$t$'' will be reserved to represent time, which will be expressed in units of $1/J$).
-We consider a half-filled band describing a one-dimensional Mott insulator, and measure the local spectra by connecting source and drain to a site at the center of the chain.
+The on-site Coulomb repulsion is parametrized by $U$, while we express all energies in units of the hopping parameter $J$ (the symbol ``$t$'' will be reserved to represent time, which will be expressed in units of $1/J$).
+The geometry of the problem is illustrated in Fig.\ref{fig:fig3}(a).
+We consider a half-filled band describing a one-dimensional Mott insulator.